-The Corporation believes that management has made reasonable assumptions underlying the Corporation's financial statements, including reasonable allocations of corporate expenses from Premier, such as expenses related to employee benefits, finance, human resources, legal, information technology and executive management.
-However, because the Corporation's financial statements are based on certain assumptions and include allocations of corporate expenses from Premier, the Corporation's financial statements may not reflect what the Corporation's financial position, results of operations or cash flows would have been had the Corporation operated as a stand-alone company during the historical periods presented or what the Corporation's financial position, results of operations or cash flows will be in the future.
+The Corporation believes that management has made reasonable assumptions underlying the Corporation's financial statements, such as expenses related to employee benefits, finance, human resources, legal, information technology and executive management.
+However, because the Corporation's financial statements are based on certain assumptions, the Corporation's financial statements may not reflect what the Corporation's financial position, results of operations or cash flows will be in the future.